chk1/stw2openmensa/README.md

 # stw2openmensa

+## Deprecation notice

+From 2016 to August 2020, Studierendenwerk Münster provided meal data as XML files (see [the discussion here](https://github.com/ifgi-webteam/mensaparser/issues/4#issuecomment-260331519)) but they have since stopped.
+Canteen data is now only available via the "My Mensa" platform.

+If want to use the canteen data in a machine readable format and are looking for an alternative, take a look at the [mymensa2openmensa](https://gitlab.com/BBurke/mymensa2openmensa) project (see [issue #15](https://github.com/chk1/stw2openmensa/issues/15)).

+## About

-This is a Python script that converts canteen meal data from [Studierendenwerk Münster](https://www.stw-muenster.de/) XML to [OpenMensa Feed v2](http://doc.openmensa.org/feed/v2/) XML format.
+stw2openmensa is a Python script that converts canteen meal data from [Studierendenwerk Münster](https://www.stw-muenster.de/) XML to [OpenMensa Feed v2](http://doc.openmensa.org/feed/v2/) XML format.

-~~Studierendenwerk Münster provides meal data as XML files, see [the discussion here](https://github.com/ifgi-webteam/mensaparser/issues/4#issuecomment-260331519).~~ As of August 2020 Studierendenwerk Münster no longer provides meal data in XML format (see [issue #15](https://github.com/chk1/stw2openmensa/issues/15)).

 ## Installation